Profile information Member settings

 • contractual sick pay, which are earnings that a Contract of employment states that an employee is entitled to receive in the event of sickness

-Employees may be eligible for SSP, which is currently £109.40 a week, for up to 28 weeks.
+Employees may be eligible for SSP, which from 6 April 2024 is paid at up to £116.75 a week for up to 28 weeks.

 SSP is paid: